domosekai/domosekai.github.io/sstp/help.md

 In most cases we provide the same connectivity as the official client.
 However in these situations our app does not work for you.
   - NAT traversal or direct UDP connection is required to connect to the server

+### Q: What is UDP acceleration?

+SoftEther by default connects via direct TCP and data packets are transferred over TCP as well.
+UDP acceleration enables sending and receiving data packets over UDP.
+Although it's called acceleration, the speed may or may not be better than TCP, depending heavily on your network condition.

 ### Q: How do I know whether I am using UDP or TCP?
 Why is UDP not working sometimes?